 Who We Are

-Parents for Window Blind Safety is a non-profit 501c3 that educates the public about the hazard areas on window covering products, advocates for safer standards in the industry, and created the first window covering certification program in 2005, which certifies and tests and promotes window coverings for safety.
+Parents for Window Blind Safety is a non-profit 501c3 that educates the public about the strangulation risk factors on window covering products, advocates for safer standards in the industry, and created the first window covering certification program in 2005, which certifies, tests, and promotes window coverings for safety.

-PFWBS has been featured several times in the New York Times, Chicago Tribune, USA Today, Consumer Reports Magazine, Parents Magazine, St. Louis Post-Dispatch and other publications throughout the United States.
-They have also been featured on CNN, FOXNEWS, and local news stations all over the world.
+PFWBS has been featured dozens of times in the press particularly in the New York Times, Chicago Tribune, USA Today, Consumer Reports Magazine, Parents Magazine, St. Louis Post-Dispatch and other publications throughout the United States.
+They have also been featured on ABC Nightly News, CNN, FOXNEWS, and local news stations all over the world.